KatrinaTom/T2A2/README.md

 Data has been separated into relevant and seperate tables, which are then related by keys.
 Such as Primary Keys (can only be one per table) and Foreign Keys that link to other tables.

 Including a column to show the attribute types.
-It is a combination of Integers and Strings.
+It is a combination of Integers, Strings, Boolean values and character limits.
+This is to ensure data integrity by adding in constraints such as Not Null.

 In the above image, Crows Foot Notationw as used to demonstrate the relationship between the entities.